MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

 - Use styles to reinforce actions.

 - Use styles only for the purpose that they were intended for.
-After operators learn the visual language of styles, they will know that a particular style means a specific thing, which will speed up their learning process.
+After operators learn the visual language of styles, they'll know that a particular style means a specific thing, which will speed up their learning process.

 ## What's next?